ModdedMinecraftClub/poller-legacy/README.md

 // TODO - Universal deployment process

-**Below deployment process has been put together with MMCC in mind, and is Linux only, so it may not apply to your server.**
+**The deployment process described below has been put together with MMCC in mind and is Linux only, so it may not apply to your server.**

 1. Install the following packages:
     1. `uwsgi`